 Continuous Learning

 Every incident is an opportunity to get better.
-CloudThinker’s agent memory system captures investigation patterns so the AI improves over time.
+CloudThinker’s agent knowledge base system captures investigation patterns so the AI improves over time.
 When the agent discovers that a particular metric query is useful for diagnosing memory issues, or that a specific log pattern indicates a connection pool problem, those techniques become part of its toolkit.
 Your team’s operational knowledge—the hard-won insights from years of debugging production systems—gets preserved and applied automatically.Next Steps

 Ready to start investigating incidents?
 Set up incident ingestion from your monitoring tools:Webhook Integrations